 MRI’s can also be very helpful in the evaluation of a dislocation injury.
 They similarly show a picture of the inside of the body, but they specialize in giving an image of the soft tissue through the use of magnetic fields.LEARN MORE

-The first step in treating your dislocated joint is to diagnose the injury correctly.
+The first step in treating your dislocated shoulder is to diagnose the injury correctly.
 This is done with X-Rays and an MRI to get an accurate picture of exactly where your injury is located and what has been affected by it.
 X-Rays and MRIs are diagnostic imaging tests that are commonly used to look inside the body to get an extremely detailed picture of the dislocation.
 MRIs, short for magnetic resonance imaging, create an image by utilizing magnetic fields and radio waves.
 X-Rays to the same, but with radiation.

 With these images, a doctor or specialist from AICA can prescribe a personalized treatment plan for relief and recovery.

 After diagnosing the dislocation, your orthopedic specialist may perform a procedure to put the joint back into its proper placement.
 Medications are often given to reduce the pain of this procedure, as it can be quite intense.
 After the joint is back in place, the doctor will immobilize your joint to prevent further injury and to allow the joint to fully heal.
 It takes time for the joint to heal, which is why it’s important to prevent it from moving to allow it to heal naturally in its original position prior to the injury.

 Once your joint has healed, you can begin the rehabilitation process.
 A physical therapist at AICA Orthopedics will help you restore strength and range of motion in the joint.
 It can take several months to experience complete healing after a dislocation.
 After having your joint immobilized for so long, the muscles and joints can atrophy, requiring it to be routinely and precisely moved and flexed to regain strength and range of motion.